 The minutes of the meeting were agreed to be an accurate record.

-On the actions Ms Salter had not received any nominees for internal experts for media enquiries; Mr Stewart had received comments on the proposals for the Poison Act and had submitted the UKCPI position; Mr Malpass had passed on to Defra the details of risk assessment experts; the REACH alternative proposals were still awaited; Mr Pickup had not received any feedback on the Water UK guidance or nominees as occupational exposure expert; and Ms Bishop had shared the packaging presentation and Mr Stewart had circulated it.
+On the actions Ms Salter had not received any nominees for internal experts for media enquiries, so will continue to seek input to respond to media enquiries through our existing company contacts; Mr Stewart had received comments on the proposals for the Poison Act and had submitted the UKCPI position; Mr Malpass had passed on to Defra the details of company risk assessment experts; the REACH alternative proposals were still awaited; Mr Pickup had not received any feedback on the Water UK guidance or nominees as occupational exposure expert; and Ms Bishop had shared the packaging presentation and Mr Stewart had circulated it.

 11/22 Matters Arising